AlexMcKonst/ScalaZ/README.md

 # ScalaZ

-At the request of my friend zapilil small addon "ScalaZ".
+At the request of my friend wrote a small add-on "ScalaZ".
 What it does: scales your model relative to the given height.